thejsway/thejsway/manuscript/intro02.md

 int $0x80
 ```

 Pretty scary, isn't it?
-Fortunately, other programming languages are much more simpler and convenient to use than assembly language.
+Fortunately, other programming languages are much simpler and convenient to use than assembly language.

 ### The family of programming languages